jasonmccreary/blog-posts/2014-11-29-install-apache-php-mysql-mac-os-x-yosemite.md

 **Note**: You will need to open a new *Terminal* window or run the command above for your path to update.

 I also run `mysql_secure_installation`.
-While this isn&rsquo;t necessary, it&rsquo;s good practice.
+While this isn't necessary, it's good practice.

 ## Connect PHP and MySQL
 You need to ensure PHP and MySQL can communicate with one another.
 There are [several options][3] to do so.
 I do the following:

     cd /var
     mkdir mysql
     cd mysql
     ln -s /tmp/mysql.sock mysql.sock

 ## Additional Configuration (optional)
-The default configuration for Apache 2.4 on OS X Yosemite seemed pretty lean.
+The default configuration for Apache 2.4 on Mac OS X seemed pretty lean.
 For example, common modules like `mod_rewrite` were disabled.
 You may consider enabling this now to avoid forgetting they are disabled in the future.

 I edited my Apache Configuration: